-Balancing the Planes of Motion With Proof of Concept
+Balancing the Planes of Motion

 When engineers design a structure, they do so with the goal of Symmetry.
-When there is Symmetry, there is an equal distribution of Force throughout the foundation on the ground.
+When there is Symmetry, there is an equal distribution of Force throughout the foundation to the ground.
 This Symmetry provides the greatest stability & strength.
 Symmetry minimizes the probability of collapse .
 Asymmetry of a structure will result in weakness, an uneven physical load and loss of structural integrity.
 The loss of structural integrity creates a greater potential for collapse.

 In my Anatomy and Kinesiology class years ago, a skeleton hung at the front of the class.
 We dissected the muscles of cadavers and took exams on the anatomy and function of these muscles and bones, we never considered how we could walk upright without collapsing into a pile of bones.
 We assumed that these bones were connected in a linear fashion similar to a physical structure.
 They are not.